Persistence Spheres: a Bi-continuous Linear Representation of Measures for Partial Optimal Transport: Unsupervised Simulations

 \paragraph{Distances and topological-summary parameters.} For \(\POT_1\) no parameter is required.
 For \(\mathrm{SW}\), we approximate the metric using \(50\) random lines, which is the default choice in the \texttt{GUDHI} implementation.
 PSphs are evaluated on a polar grid on \(\mathbb S^2\) with \(100\times 200\) samples (latitude \(\times\) longitude).
 For PLs, we retain all landscape functions and compute pairwise distances exactly using the \(L^2\)-norm.
 For PSpls, we use a \(20\times 20\) grid and \(100\) iterations, with a stopping tolerance \(10^{-10}\) for the iterative procedure; these values follow the supervised case studies reported in \citet{dong2024persistence}.

 For PIs, we set the pixel size to \(s/100\) and the Gaussian kernel bandwidth to \(s/10\), where \(s=L/\sqrt n\) is the typical spacing of the point clouds.
-In this PP scenario, where low- and medium-persistence features are expected to be informative, we again a step weight to avoid over-emphasizing the largest persistence values, namely
+In this PP scenario, where low- and medium-persistence features are expected to be informative, we use the bounded weight

 We also tested the linear weight \(w(x,y)=y-x\) and observed similar results.
 In addition, for \(H_0\) diagrams only, when computing persistence images we add an artificial point on the diagonal at coordinates \((s/10,s/10)\), so that the birth coordinates are not all identically equal to \(0\); otherwise the resulting PI would degenerate to a one-dimensional object rather than a genuine two-dimensional image.
 These PI parameters were chosen by testing a small set of candidates on smaller datasets generated from the same models and then freezing the configuration for the clustering experiments.